tylerlaberge/Jasper/README.md

 Assuming our steps were defined in the same file, we can define a scenario as easy as that.

 The first argument to the Scenario object is a description of the scenario.
-This will be displayed in the report after runner your tests.
+This will be displayed in the report after running your tests.

 The given, when, and then arguments refer to the steps we defined above.
 Notice that we are *calling* the functions.
 This is an important detail.
 The reason you call the functions is because the @step decorator actually wraps you function into a Step object that Jasper uses internally, and when you call a function decorated with @step, it returns a new instance of that Step object.
 You will see some nice functionality we get from this later on when we pass arguments into our steps, but for now just remember to call your step functions and don't worry about passing in a 'context' argument, Jasper will pass that in on its own.

 So we have a scenario, lets finally create feature that contains this scenario.

+More information on Scenarios can be found in the [Scenarios](https://github.com/tylerlaberge/Jasper#scenarios) section.

 ### Creating a Feature